DarkGhostHunter/RememberableQuery/README.md

 The next time you call the **same** query, the result will be retrieved from the cache instead of connecting to Database.

+> If the result is `null` or `false`, it won't be remembered, which mimics the Cache behaviour on these values.

 ### Time-to-live

 By default, queries are remembered by 60 seconds, but you're free to use any length, or Datetime or Carbon instance.